For realz. But I’ll get to that.

 They are volatile (compared to cash, bonds or property).
 Their price can go up and down in one day (and usually does).
 A bit of ‘vol’ (as we like to call it, because we sound cool and smart) is okay over the long-run, but it does mean you need to be flexible.
 If you want to spend the $5000 in your share portfolio, you can easily sell them.
 But is the price good that day, week or month?
 This is why shares are better over at least a five-year time horizon.

 All shares are not created equal.
 Some are dogs.
-For example, if you bought Myer shares in 2009 for about $3.60 they’d be worth about $1.30 now.
+For example, if you bought Myer shares in 2009 for about $3.60 they’d be worth less than 50 cents now (as at 5/1/19).
 I suspect these shares were bought by men who hate shopping, because if any of them had set foot in a Myer they would know the service is shit, the stores are tired and the prices are ‘meh’.

-But if you had bought JB HiFi at the same time, for $9.50, you’d be smug AF now, because they are currently $27 each.
-I know right!
-Although, why people still buy all those CDs and DVDs baffles me completely.
+But if you had bought JB HiFi at the same time, for $9.50, you’d be smug AF now, because they are currently $38 each (as at 5/1/19).
+Although, why people still buy all those CDs and DVDs baffles me .
 (By the way, if you like these figures, the ASX website has heaps of fun graphs and charts)

 So, you can choose your own shares or you can let someone else do it.
 But even the pros get it wrong sometimes.
 What we hope is that they get it right more often.
 Which brings me to the third point.